ngattusohw/VideoSpeedMetro/README.txt

-***** Welcome to the video metronome syncer V1****** This program allows you to upload a video locally and dynamically change its speed to for live music video showings!
+***** Welcome to the video metronome syncer V1****** This program allows you to upload a video locally and dynamically change its speed for live music video showings!

 How to use: